 Saving Money While Buying

 New car purchases are some of the largest single transactions and most people do it on their own.
 Unfortunately, there also a few deals which are not often made in the buyer’s best interest.
-Once you’ve familiarised yourself with the car you want to buy, check out these opportunities to save some money on the purchase:
+Once you’ve familiarized yourself with the car you want to buy, check out these opportunities to save some money on the purchase:

-- The cost of new cars rise every year, but they depreciate quickly and when you trade your car frequently you may lose money on low trade-in values.
+- The cost of new cars rises every year, but they depreciate quickly and when you trade your car frequently you may lose money on low trade-in values.
 So, buy a car from a trusted and reputed brand and try to keep it for a longer time frame instead of trading it every few years.

 - Considering the impact that various options have on fuel economy, you can opt for smaller models, as they’re more affordable.
 As they are lighter, over a period of time they tend to get better gasoline mileage.